GameOver94/Presentation-Clicker/README.md

 # Presentation Clicker

-A cross-platform, secure, and user-friendly remote presentation control system.
+A cross-platform and user-friendly remote presentation control system.
 This project enables users to control presentation slides from any device over a network using MQTT, with a graphical interface for both presenters (Listener) and remote controllers (Client).

 ## Purpose

-Presentation Clicker is designed to make remote presentation control seamless, secure, and intuitive.
+Presentation Clicker is designed to make remote presentation control seamless, and intuitive.
 It is especially useful for online conferences, meetings, and town halls where multiple presenters need to control a centrally hosted presentation.
 With this tool, presenters can advance their own slides without needing to ask someone else to do it — eliminating the need for the "Next slide, please."
 The system ensures ease of use for all participants.

 ## What's New in v0.3.0